-The Manufacturing Institute was established to broaden the scope of manufacturing research in the university to include research at the interface between the College of Business and the College of Engineering and Applied Sciences as well as research in manufacturing processes.
+The Institute for Manufacturing Enterprise Systems was established to broaden the scope of manufacturing research in the university to include research at the interface between the College of Business and the College of Engineering and Applied Sciences as well as research in manufacturing processes.
 The institute has codirectors from both colleges and also enjoys active industry involvement.